 Family and friends are mourning Williams’ death and trying to come to terms with what happened.

-The Law Offices of Shane Smith would like to offer our condolences to the family and friends of Tanesha Williams.
+The Shane Smith Law would like to offer our condolences to the family and friends of Tanesha Williams.